karma4u101/FoBo/README.md

 One of the convenience options this Lift module comes with is the fobo option, that is a love, peace and harmony mix of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and the [ZURB/Foundation](http://foundation.zurb.com/) toolkits, This concert mix will give you the brilliance of bootstraps and its components and the awesomeness of foundation with its rock & roll solid reactive, mobile scalability.

+Another benefit of using this module is the avalabilty of its included helper object:s and snippt:s (see API documents for usage) that will take care of some common toolkit initiation, component initiation and more.
+At this writing the helpers are few but as the module mature it will provide plenty of useful help functions see the demo for a teaser and potential.
+If you have ideas and suggestions let me know! contact me or add a issue and/or contribute a patch.

-But if you do not need the mix of these toolkits provided by the fobo setup option it is seemingly easy to setup and use any of the included toolkits separately.
+If you do not need the mix of these toolkits provided by the fobo setup option it is seemingly easy to setup and use any of the included toolkits separately.
 For a list on what toolkits and versions is supported see below.

-A **live demo** of the use of this module can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/) and the github repo for the lift basic template (the demo) using this module can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).
+A **live demo** of the use of this module including API documentation can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/) and the github repo for the lift basic template (the demo) using this module can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).

 As the preferred way to work with these toolkits is to leave the toolkit files untouched and use application specific css/js files for